The five truths of Judaism that will surprise you

 1. We must savor the pleasures of the world:

-The Jerusalem Talmud says that the Creator will rebuke us for not enjoying the permitted pleasures of this world (Treatise of Kiddushin, 4:12)
+The Jerusalem Talmud says that the Creator will rebuke us for not enjoying the permitted pleasures of this world (Tractate Kiddushin, 4:12)

-G-ios He did not create the delights of this world to make fun of us.
+G-d did not create the delights of this world to mock us.

-Enjoy that chocolate ice cream, but do it consciously, as a connoisseur, savoring each bite, that way, you will be the one who controls the physical and not the physical to you.
+Enjoy that chocolate ice cream, but do so consciously, like a connoisseur, savoring every bite.
+That way, you'll be the one in control of the physical, not the physical, of you.

-Towards the end of his life, Rav Shimson Rafael Hirsch - the great German rabbi of the 19th century - asked his students to accompany him to the Swiss Alps.
+Towards the end of his life, Rabbi Shimson Rafael Hirsch—the great 19th-century German rabbi—asked his students to accompany him to the Swiss Alps.

-He wanted to make sure that when he came to the World to Come and the Creator asked him: "Shimson, did you see my magnificent Alps?", he could answer in the affirmative.
+He wanted to make sure that when he reached the World to Come and the Creator asked him, "Shimson, did you see my magnificent Alps?", he would be able to answer in the affirmative.

-Moving away from the material world is not a Jewish ideal.
-In fact, holiness can be achieved only through using the physical world in the right way.
+Estrangement from the material world is not a Jewish ideal.
+In fact, holiness can only be achieved through using the physical world properly.

-Think about all the Hebrew words that are related to kedusha (holiness):
+Think of all the Hebrew words that are related to kedushá (holiness):

-Kiddushin (covenant in marriage) the bond that binds a man and a woman, Kiddush over wine, Shabbat Kodesh, the holy Shabbat, in which is a mitzvah to eat delicious food and rest.
+Kidushin (covenant in marriage) the bond that unites a man and a woman, Kidush over wine, Shabbat Kodesh, the holy Shabbat, on which it is a mitzvah to eat delicious food and rest.

 All of these words center around physical activities because, according to Judaism, holiness comes through elevating the physical, not denying it!

-2. Judaism believes in Heaven and Hell, but probably not in the version you are imagining.
+2. Judaism believes in Heaven and Hell, but probably not the version you're imagining.

-Life after death is an expression of the relationship with the Creator and with the spirituality that we have nurtured and developed in this world.
+Life after death is an expression of the relationship with the Creator and the spirituality we have nurtured and developed in this world.

-How one experiences life after death completely depends on his preparation beforehand.
-Each choice in this world shapes our existence and creates either a connection or a disconnection with the World to Come.
+The way one experiences the afterlife depends entirely on one's preparation beforehand.
+Every choice in this world shapes our existence and creates either a connection or a disconnection with the World to Come.

 Imagine two people listening to a concert.
-One of them studied music composition, read about the composer, and is highly attuned to all the details involved in creating the symphony.
-For him, the concert is a rich and satisfying experience.
+One of them studied musical composition, read about the composer, and is highly attuned to all the details involved in the creation of the symphony.
+For them, the concert is a rich and satisfying experience.
 The other person attended out of obligation and actually hates classical music.
-For him, the concert is boring and even painful.
+For them, the concert is boring and even painful.

-Our essence does not undergo a great transformation when we leave this world.
-What happens is just the opposite.
+Our essence doesn't undergo a profound transformation when we leave this world.
+Quite the opposite happens.
 Our essence is fully expressed in the World to Come.
-The pain of disconnection and the acute awareness of what we could have been if we had chosen differently, that is the Jewish vision of Hell.
+The pain of disconnection and the acute awareness of what we could have been if we had chosen differently—that is the Jewish view of Hell.

-3. You do not need to be a Jew to go to Heaven, nor to achieve "the famous salvation" as some religions consider it.
+3. You don't need to be Jewish to go to Heaven, nor to achieve "the famous salvation" as some religions consider it.

-Contrary to popular belief, someone who is not Jewish, can be perfected spiritually and can even secure a place in the World to Come!
+Contrary to popular belief, Someone who is not Jewish can perfect himself spiritually and can even secure a place in the World to Come!

-The obligation to fulfill the mitzvot of the Torah is only for the Jews.
-However, the Torah commands seven commandments for non-Jews and Maimonides states, "Any non-Jew who fulfills the seven commandments to serve God belongs to the righteous among the nations and has his portion in the World Coming ".
+The obligation to fulfill the mitzvot of the Torah is only for Jews.
+However, the Torah mandates seven commandments for non-Jews, and Maimonides states, "Any non-Jew who fulfills the seven commandments to serve God belongs to the righteous among the nations and has his portion in the World to Come."

 4. Jewish beliefs have a rational basis: